 A call from a collection agency is no reason to panic.
-You can remedy the situation with relative ease if you know how to negotiate with debt collectors.
+You can remedy the situation with relative ease if you know how to negotiate with collection agencies.

 They’re human, just like you.
 They have been trained to appeal to your emotional side in order to pull an emotional response from you.
 Don’t lose your cool, and don’t give up information voluntarily.